kyverno/kyverno/documentation/writing-policies-validate.md

 2. Undefined fields are treated as wildcards.
 3. A validation pattern field with the wildcard value '*' will match zero or more alphanumeric characters.
 Empty values or missing fields are matched.
 4. A validation pattern field with the wildcard value '?' will match any single alphanumeric character.
 Empty or missing fields are not matched.
-5. A validation pattern field with the wildcard value '*?' will match any alphanumeric characters and requires the field to be present with non-empty values.
+5. A validation pattern field with the wildcard value '?*' will match any alphanumeric characters and requires the field to be present with non-empty values.
-6. A validation pattern field with the value `null` requires that the field not be defined or have a null value.
+6. A validation pattern field with the value `null` or "" (empty string) requires that the field not be defined or has no value.
-6. The validation of siblings is performed only when one of the field values matches the value defined in the pattern.
+7. The validation of siblings is performed only when one of the field values matches the value defined in the pattern.
 You can use the parenthesis operator to explictly specify a field value that must be matched.
 This allows writing rules like 'if fieldA equals X, then fieldB must equal Y'.
-7. Validation of child values is only performed if the parent matches the pattern.
+8. Validation of child values is only performed if the parent matches the pattern.

 ## Patterns